nesquena/backburner/README.md

 ### Working Jobs

-Backburner workers are processes that run forever handling jobs that get reserved.
+Backburner workers are processes that run forever handling jobs that are reserved from the queue.
 Starting a worker in ruby code is simple:

 ```ruby
 Backburner.work